kubernetes/website/content/en/docs/concepts/extend-kubernetes/service-catalog.md

 ![List Services](/images/docs/service-catalog-list.svg)

+1. The `ClusterServiceBroker` resource is added.
+1. Controller monitors the API resources by watching the stream of events.
-1. Once the `ClusterServiceBroker` resource is added to Service Catalog, it triggers a call to the external service broker for a list of available services.
+1. Controller makes a call to the external service broker for a list of available services.
 1. The service broker returns a list of available managed services and a list of Service Plans, which are cached locally as `ClusterServiceClass` and `ClusterServicePlan` resources respectively.
 1. A cluster operator can then get the list of available managed services using the following command: